ajs17/memills/content/people/mills-edward-hallock-1819-family/features/corfu-eh-mills-co.md

 weight: 6
 ---

-The family moves to Corfu NY in the early 1860's where Edward, along with partners Charles Pine and James Hillyer, starts E. H. Mills & Co. "cash store" offering general merchandise and dry goods.
-Horace clerks in the store for his father, and eventually commits suicide.
-Mary Ann is a member of First Presbyterian Church of Corfu.
+The family moved to Corfu NY in the early 1860's where Edward, along with partners Charles Pine and James Hillyer, started E. H. Mills & Co. "cash store" offering general merchandise and dry goods.
+Mary Ann was a member of First Presbyterian Church of Corfu.
+Horace clerked in his father’s store, and committed suicide.

 <!--more-->